|Study on political governance in Zambia||1002 KB|

 The Constitution making process is ongoing, and there are serious doubts if a new constitution will be delivered according to earlier agreed time.

-Increase demand and realization of human rights by rural rights holders
+Increased demand for and realisation of human rights by rural rights holders.

 Strengthened civil society organizations with enhanced capacity to deliver their organizational objectives.

 Zambia: Radio as an engine for developmentThe town of Lukulu lies far away from many things that we take for granted.
 The entire town’s electricity comes from a single diesel generator which often is at a standstill.
 It is difficult to reach out with...

 Programme officer - ZambiaThis position is no longer open applications.

 Tax transparency - Where do corporations with operations in developing countries pay taxes?Swedwatch has in cooperation with Diakonia examined how four Swedish multinational companies think and act regarding tax payments in Zambia.
 The report shows that although the companies are not guilty of tax evasion, they provide no information on how they handle tax planning as a matter of corporate responsibility.
 Read more about the report

 Diakonia installs radio station in Lukulu, ZambiaApril 17th, 2013 was a day filled with celebration for the people of the Lukulu District of Zambia, when the Media Institution of Southern Africa (MISA) and Diakonia established a radio station there.
 This will be of great importance to the far-off region, which up until now has been one of the least informed places in the country.
 More about the radio station

 Study of political governance in Zambia by DiakoniaDiakonia has released the report Political governance study in Zambia, which gives recommendations on stakeholders' empirical evidence for implementing effective policies and programmes in Zambia's political governance.
 More about the study